Over 50s Cover Vs Income Protection Some Food for Thought

 The ONS Working Households report shows 46.5% of over 50s are working.
 And many of those have dependent children.
 28.9%, to be precise, according to GlobalData mentioned above.

 This isn’t so surprising with the high cost of housing, and it’s certainly nothing new.
 Many youngsters are choosing to stay at home with their parents for longer as they go through full-time education and pay for driving lessons and other expenses.
-It stands to reason that more people over the age of 50 still have their sons or daughters living at home.
+This is the reason that more people over the age of 50 still have their sons or daughters living at home.

 They may not be dependent, but given that they don’t have their own home or mortgage, it will make it more difficult for them to obtain finance from a lender to get financial products.